svenmarley/my-reads/README.md

 This is my version of the MyReads project as requested in my pursuit of a [Nanodegree](https://www.udacity.com/school-of-programming) in React from Udacity.

 The requirement is to use a server created by the Udacity team to get lists of books, and track the books you have of interest - saving them different options/shelves back to the server.
+The search is throttled using the [throttle-debounce](https://www.npmjs.com/package/throttle-debounce) package.

 Note: This implementation uses [ulog](https://www.npmjs.com/package/ulog) for logging.
-It is a new implementation and seems to be missing a key feature allowing setting a log localStorage entry to change the logging level.

 ## Installation